 The thumping beat of my heart joins in and I slip into a thought spiral that will lead me to where I need to be in this given moment.
 I close my eyes for a moment, savoring this momentary void of thought until the moment of extreme clarity hits me.

 Moments like these are my “Eye of the Tiger” times…

 I know people laugh at and mock me, but I don’t care.
 I know I have the strength inside to overcome any obstacle that may fall into my path.

 And I have… I’ve endured so much that at times I want to give up because I’m so tired of fighting to survive this wicked world.
 Then I hear the music…

 Sometimes I think I’m wired differently than others until I plug into music.
 It gives me a connection like none other I’ve ever experienced, and I know if I feel that connection, there have to be others who feel the same way.
-It not only connects me to those strangers in the world, it also connects me to the artists themselves on a cellular and spiritual level.
+It not only connects me to those strangers in the world, but it also connects me to the artists themselves on a cellular and spiritual level.

 I am never alone when I am with music – there is an invisible thread of connection to the world.

 Louder, still I turn the music up, a little Wumpscut to drown out the world around me.
 I feel the music all over inside and out.
 It takes me away from who I am and at the same time shows me the same thing.
 My playlist starts coming together.

 As odd as it may sound, these powerful songs alter my brain waves and give me a direct line into the logical center of my mind.